edwardgurney/football-quiz/README.md

 This football quiz is for football fans to test their knowledge of football.
 There are a whole host of questions about the Premier League and its clubs, the Champions League the World Cup and European Cup.

+There are limited interactive free football quiz games available on the internet.
+The idea is for a scalable game that can be improved through improved versions released over time.
+With enough users the site could even begin to be commercialised, with football brands advertising on the site.

 The game has been designed to mimic the structure of a football tournament, for example, the World Cup or the Champions League.

 This means the first round is based on the group stages, where there will be 6 questions (one question to be the equivalent to 1 match).
 For every correct question the user will score three points.
 In order to progress to the knockout stages of the tournament, the user needs to achieve 12 points (4 correct answers).